SaMT-roy/Google-Lens-Fashion/README.md

 # 5. Image Similarity Search with CLIP Inference

-This repository demonstrates an image similarity search pipeline using a Vision-Language Model (VLM) with CLIP for embedding and inference.
+This file demonstrates an image similarity search pipeline using a Vision-Language Model (VLM) with CLIP for embedding and inference.
 It matches textual descriptions with the most relevant images in a dataset.

 ## Features